awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-greengrass-docker-automatic-provisioning.md

 # Run AWS IoT Greengrass in a Docker container with automatic resource provisioning<a name="run-greengrass-docker-automatic-provisioning"></a>

 This tutorial shows you how to install and run AWS IoT Greengrass Core software in Docker container with automatically provisioned AWS resources and local development tools\.
 You can use this development environment to explore AWS IoT Greengrass features in a Docker container\.
+The software requires AWS credentials to provision these resources and deploy the local development tools\.

+If you can't provide AWS credentials to the container, you can provision the AWS resources that the core device requires to operate\.
+You can also deploy the development tools to a core device to use as a development device\.
+This enables you to provide fewer permissions to the device when you run the container\.
+For more information, see [Run AWS IoT Greengrass in a Docker container with manual resource provisioning](run-greengrass-docker-manual-provisioning.md)\.